wdhdev/blog/src/content/blog/2024/07/31/wireguard-tunnel.md

 ## 3. Server configuration
 Once the server has rebooted, open up the `/etc/wireguard/wg0.conf` file.

-You are going to replace the default client local IP address (usually something like `10.66.66.x`, under the `AllowedIPs` option) with the public IP address you want to assign the client. **This IP address must not be the same as the tunnel server's IP address.**
+You are going to replace the default client local IP address (usually something like `10.66.66.x`, under the `AllowedIPs` option) with the public IP address you want to assign the client. **This IP address must not be the same as the tunnel server's IP address, it must be an additional IP that is not in use.
+Ensure you remove the IPv6 address from the client configuration.**

 Then reboot the server once again by running the `reboot` command.